Achievable logoAchievable logo

 2/5+13/10+12/452/5∗(18/18)+13/10∗(9/9)+12/45∗(2/2)36/90+117/90+24/90177/9017759=x/30=x/30∗(3/3)=3x/90=3x/90=3x=x

-Although you can solve this specific question without using the LCM method, it’s important to understand how it works and to practice it.
+Although you can solve this specific question without using the LCM method, it’s important to understand how the method works and to practice it.
 The GRE test writers craft questions that require these techniques; e.g. they might use numbers that are too large to be multiplied together naively with the calculator.

 Sign up for free to take 3 quiz questions on this topic

-All rights reserved ©2016 - 2025 Achievable, Inc.
+All rights reserved ©2016 - 2026 Achievable, Inc.